dellsystem/dellsystem.github.io/tech.md

 * **[Who Owns The Future](https://www.goodreads.com/book/show/18144098-who-owns-the-future) by Jaron Lanier**.
 This is also somewhat critical—he castigates large tech companies for having too much control over for lives.
 Still, I think his proposed solution (the "micropayments" thing) is highly misguided and betrays a complete misunderstanding (or ignorance) of the labour theory of value, so I'm putting it in this category.
 * **[World Without Mind](https://www.goodreads.com/book/show/34311003-world-without-mind) by Franklin Foer.** A journalist explains the dangers of Facebook and Google having a monopoly over our media sources.
 I agree with his concerns, but his solutions centre around better regulation, which imo is not enough to address the roots of the problem.
 * **[The Wealth of Humans](https://www.goodreads.com/book/show/25663661-the-wealth-of-humans) by Ryan Avent**.
 An editor for the_Economist_ laments that technology (esp automation) is changing the relationship between capital and labour by reducing the value of labour.
 This had potential, but its fundamental outlook is very liberal, and doesn't do enough to question the economic landscape that led to technology being used in the way that is.
+* **[WTF: what's the future and why it's up to us](https://wtfeconomy.com/wtf-whats-the-future-and-why-it-s-up-to-us-c56cbe3cea2b) by Tim O'Reilly.** I haven't actually read this yet, but from the Medium post introducing the book, it sounds like he's saying that powerful corporations essentially need to behave better, rather than questioning the fact that these unaccountable for-profit corporations have been given so much power in the first place.

 ### Very uncritical takes

 Read them to understand the enemy, esssentially.

 * **[Zero to One](https://www.goodreads.com/book/show/18050143-zero-to-one) by Peter Thiel**.
 On why/how startups should strive to become monopolies
+	* A very thoughtful review by Guy Patrick Cunningham for Los Angeles Review of Books: [Citizen Thiel](https://lareviewofbooks.org/article/citizen-thiel)
 * **[The Lean Startup](https://www.goodreads.com/book/show/10127019-the-lean-startup) by Eric Ries**.
 A guide to building a "lean" (agile, iterative, responsive, etc) tech startup.
 * **[Hackers and Painters](https://www.goodreads.com/book/show/41793.Hackers_Painters) by Paul Graham.** A bunch of essays that are mostly about how great Paul Graham is.
 An (unfortunately) semi-seminal work.
 You can find the essays for free on his website.
 * **[The Cathedral & the Bazaar](https://www.goodreads.com/book/show/134825.The_Cathedral_the_Bazaar) by Eric S. Raymond.** On open source.
 This actually isn't that bad, though the author has some really weird views these days (mostly when it comes to women).